montie-tech/Final-year-project/README.md

 ## Learning Journey

 I'm currently in the learning phase, exploring programming languages such as HTML, CSS, Python, and JavaScript.
 This project serves as a practical playground for applying and solidifying my coding skills.

+## Collaboration

+I'm open to collaboration on this project!
+If you're interested in contributing or have ideas to enhance the school system, feel free to reach out.